byte4RR4Y/portscanner/README.md

 # portscanner
 portscanner in python to scan multiple hosts for specific ports.

-It supports multiple threading (default is 10 threads)
+It supports multiple threading (default is 10 threads) and socks5 proxy connection

 Files: